-Inside The Living Brand Experience
+Inside The Experience Of Relentlessly Relevant Brands

-Culture is being recoded, and people expect very different relationships with brands: more human, immediate, seamless, and responsive.
+Culture is being re-coded, and people expect very different relationships with brands: more human, immediate, seamless and responsive.

-Living brand experiences are the new standard.
+Dynamic brand experiences are the new standard.
 A company that can functionally integrate around the customer with regard to technology, data, marketing and the customer experience is delivering its product and service not simply as an offer, but as an experience ecosystem: a hyper-contexual, empathetic, cohesive and humanized experience that responds to, learns from and anticipates its customers’ next moves and needs.

 They have both a brain and a heart.
 They are strategic and emotive, contextual and aware.
 And they lead with data-informed stories.
 Customers love these experience ecosystems.

 Here’s a simple metaphor: An individual behaves differently with her spouse, her children, and her colleagues.
 Each expression is authentic, but unique.
 We each have a personal “code” that allows us to behave differently in different settings, but still makes us recognizable across all our relationships.

-Living brands are already flourishing around us.
+Relentlessly relevant brands are already flourishing around us.
 The easiest way to identify them is by looking for entities that are already exhibiting these key characteristics:

 The experiences that brands offer are driven by empathy and are designed to feel personalized to each individual.
 With a rich data set on returning users, TurboTax makes filing taxes a breeze—with prefilled data and explanations about why tax returns might be different from past years, based on personalized events such as moving, getting married, or having a baby.

 Relentlessly relevant brands are contextual.

 The brand shifts how it acts, feels, and looks according to the environment in which it operates.
 With the addition of separate kids, music, and gaming environments, YouTube adapts depending on a user’s context.
 The YouTube Kids interface, for instance, offers icons instead of text navigation and family-friendly content only.